Hacker News

 This is completely impossible to do in the Python language, unless you resort to external tooling written in C or Fortran.
 Sure, you can call these codes from Python, as you can call them from any other language.

-3 hours ago by golergka
+4 years ago by golergka

 Yes.
 Python is pretty much the main tool in biology, for example.
 C or C++ would be abysmal for similar exploratory scientific takes.

-3 hours ago by whalesalad
+4 years ago by whalesalad

 I use hot reloading with an iPython repl.
 I write my code in such a way that I can interact with any individual part of the system via a REPL.
 Lisp excels here, but you can have a decent approximation of a real-time evaluation loop going.